znicholasbrown/ai_66/Manual/CPSB.md

 Timers provide a mechanism to trigger one or more rules after a given time interval.
 Timers have player scope.
 Each computer player gets 10 timers.  (_I beleive that in SWGB the number_

 _is up to 12.
-I haven&#39;t tested my theory however so let me know if this proves to be incorrect!_)
+I haven't tested my theory however so let me know if this proves to be incorrect!_)

 ## Timer Facts: